Rosnok/JSONGenesis-Redux/README.md

 have walls or not, the material that they use are unknown and are probably an alloy made out of titanium and some other material.

-`Terretux`: deep Bootes Void, in galaxy long dead there lies a fallen empire, destroyed by a cataclysmic event.
+`Terretux`: A lost civilization.
+In a galaxy long dead there lies a fallen empire, destroyed by a cataclysmic event.
-Astronomeers from Serpulo call it the "Forgotten empire", this species originated from the "Erten system", with planets surrounding it such as Xeantra and Celtus, They are powered by Pure Dark Energy and an unknown form of energy, they use their strong and strange materials to create weapons and technology yet understood.
-What had happen to this great empire?.
+Astronomers from Serpulo call it the "Forgotten empire".
+This species originated from the Erten system, with planets surrounding it such as Xeantra and Celtus.
+They were powered by Dark Energy as well as an unknown form of energy.
+They used their strong and strange materials to create weapons and technology not yet understood.
+What happened to this great empire?
+We may never know, but artifacts have been recovered from the space around their galaxy.

-`Quantra`: These peaceful, Aquatic Plant Creatures are found in the "Lumian System", they arent observed as much as the others but have developed underwater and on islands and shores, they live in an radioactive biome of an ocean, they somehow get their materials to make several naval weapons, they will also invent other weapons that devastate everything.
+`Quantra`: These peaceful, aquatic plant creatures are found in the Lumian System.
+They arent observed as much as the others but have developed underwater and on islands and shores.
+They live in a radioactive biome of one of their oceans, and they somehow acquired the materials to make several naval weapons.

 ## Screenshots